toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 :::

 ::: info
 The data panel is only visible when no element is selected.
-Press `Escape` or click on the background outside the canvas to deselect.
+Press [kbd]Escape[kbd] or click on the background outside the canvas to deselect.
 :::

 # Data sections